Photography by Martin Rak

 Finally!
 The doctor calls your name.
 Hastily gathering your things, you realize that you have actually been waiting for only 5 minutes…

-Plain waiting room design
+Plain waiting room design in a clinic

 This example clearly illustrates the difference between actual and perceived wait time.
 While the actual wait time is a real duration spent waiting (objective), the perceived wait time is based purely on the patient’s perception (subjective).